kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 This frame is the first frame being sent by an endpoint.
-If the first frame being received by an endpoint is not a QSS_TRANSPORT_PARAMETERS frame, the endpoint MUST close the connection with a TBD error.
+If the first frame being received by an endpoint is not a QSS_TRANSPORT_PARAMETERS frame, the endpoint MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.

 QSS_TRANSPORT_PARAMETERS frames are formatted as show in
 {{fig-transport-parameters}}.